Have you ever wondered how to start a Facebook ad agency with no marketing or advertising experience?

 If you’re interested, read on.
 You’re about to learn:

-- What a Facebook ad agency does, from finding clients to creating and running ads
+- What a Facebook ad agency does

 - The types of clients you can help